This post may contain affiliate links. Read the full disclosure here.

 The answer is no, you shouldn’t water your house plants every day.

-Like I said in previous paragraphs, it’s unlikely that you’ll even need to water your plants every week, and doing so could likely cause root rot.
+Like I said in previous paragraphs, it’s unlikely that you’ll even need to water all your plants every week, and doing so could likely cause root rot.

 Watering every day will do the same thing, but quicker.